actum/frontend-checklist/README.md

 #### 1.9.2.
 User interactions

 * Define the behavior of collapsing, read more and transitions or animations.
-* If there are any more compicated interactive transitions or animations, designer should provide a working prototype, where FE developer can see the actual animation.
+* If there are any more complicated interactive transitions or animations, designer should provide a working prototype, where FE developer can see the actual animation.

 ##### Example